This list has been pulled from when you were in Grade 11 and attending USA Sundays in the spring. No doubt, it needs updating:

 Jimmy X.

-Our next USA Sundays Applicant Workshop will be on:
+Our next (AND LAST) USA Sundays Applicant Workshop will be on:

-The next SAT that will be offered at Brentwood is on October 4.
-The Registration Deadline for the October SAT is this Friday, September 19.
-Make an appointment with your University Counsellor to get help with registering.
+The next SAT that will be offered at Brentwood is on October 4, but the Registration Deadline has passed.

 The following SAT will be in November, but it falls during the Midterm break.
 Thus, it is not being offered at Brentwood.
 If you plan to write in November, you will need to find a Test Centre in the place you will be spending that break.
 Your University Counsellor can assist you.